michaelfraser/edible-loughborough/content/privacy-policy.md

 ## Who we are

 This privacy notice is for Incredible Edible Loughborough (‘IEL’, ‘Company’, ‘we’, ‘us’, or ‘our’).
-Our website address is: {{< baseurl >}}
+Our website address is: {{< baseUrl >}}

 This notice lets you know what information we might collect, store and use and what we might do with it when you use our services (‘Services’), such as: